matusHubinsky/ios-deadlock-tester/README.md

 # IOS project 2.
 Deadlock tester
 A simple bash script that tries to find deadlock by running **proj2** executable 160 times.
 First suite of tests are simple, with no noise functions runnig.
 Second suite of tests run noise functions and increas the chance of deadlock.
-After finding a deadlock, script will stop and it needs to be killed by pressing **ctrl-c** or **killall deadlock.sh** command.
+After finding a deadlock, script will stop and kill all **proj2** processes.
+When automatic deadlock detection is disables, it needs to be killed by pressing **ctrl-c** or **killall deadlock.sh** command.

 ## Usage
 1. Make script executable by: